bw-math/bw-math/source/notes/statistics/00_INTRODUCTION.rst

 Writers and philosophers have, throughout the ages, summarized this idea much more eloquently than the current author, so let's hear what they have to say on the matter,

+.. topic:: Boethius, On the Consolation of Philosophy, 524 AD

-    With domineering hand she moves the turning wheel, Like currents in a treacherous bay swept to and fro:
+    With domineering hand she moves the turning wheel,

+    Like currents in a treacherous bay swept to and fro:

-    Her ruthless will has just deposed once fearful kings While trustless still, from low she lifts a conquered head;
+    Her ruthless will has just deposed once fearful kings

+    While trustless still, from low she lifts a conquered head;

-    No cries of misery she hears, no tears she heeds, But steely hearted laughs at groans her deeds have wrung.
+    No cries of misery she hears, no tears she heeds,

+    But steely hearted laughs at groans her deeds have wrung.

     Such is a game she plays, and so she tests her strength;

-    Of mighty power she makes parade when one short hour Sees happiness from utter desolation grow.
+    Of mighty power she makes parade when one short hour

-    - Boethius, *On the Consolation of Philosophy*, 524
+    Sees happiness from utter desolation grow.

+.. topic:: William Shakespeare, Hamlet, 1599

     Our wills and fates do so contrary run

     That our devices still are overthrown;

     Our thoughts are ours, their ends none of our own.

-    - William Shakespeare, 1599
+.. topic:: Robert Burns, To a Mouse, on Turning Her Up in Her Nest With the Plough, 1785

     But Mouse, you are not alone,

     In proving foresight may be vain:

     The best-laid schemes of mice and men

     Go oft awry,

     And leave us nothing but grief and pain,

     For promised joy!

-    - Robert Burns, *To a Mouse, on Turning Her Up in Her Nest With the Plough*, 1785
+.. topic:: Han Solo, 1980

+    Never tell me the odds!

 That's all very enlightening, but it amounts to saying: there is always *uncertainty* in any assertion we make about the world around us.
 Our "*devices might be overthrown*" or "*go oft awry*".